What is Haircut in the Stock Market with Example?

 Key Features Of Haircut In Stock Market

-• Lenders impose haircuts to safeguard themselves in case customers fail to repay.
-For instance, if you have Rs.
-5 lakhs worth of margin pledged shares, you may receive Rs.
+Lenders impose haircuts to safeguard themselves in case customers fail to repay.
+For instance, if an investor has Rs.
+5 lakhs worth of margin pledged shares, they may receive Rs.
 4.5 lakhs after deducting the haircut.
 This reduction acts as a protection for the lender in case of a 20% drop in share price.

 What Is Pledging?

 Making a promise or lien against an asset is called pledging.
 Banks require that an asset be given as collateral for any loan.
-You grant the bank or lender a lien on the asset, giving them the right to sell it to recoup debt should you fail to pay the principal, interest, or EMI.
+The investor grants the bank or lender a lien on the asset, giving them the right to sell it to recoup debt if they fail to pay the principal, interest, or EMI.
 This holds for all types of assets, such as bonds, stocks, mutual funds, real estate, etc.

 The pledger accepts the loan and pledges the asset.
 The pledgee is the lender who agrees with the assets as security.